The Short Straw- Methamphetamine Addiction:

 Tik has made headlines in South Africa as one of the most addictive and destructive drugs out there.
 Of the Tik abusers who are fortunate enough to enter a rehab programme, many will struggle and many will be unsuccessful.
 Unless they stay the course and do the hard work in treatment, and particularly the aftercare where many battle.
 It’s daunting, but we have to face up to the challenge – starting with understanding what it is, what it does and how we can support abusers in fighting their addiction.

-Why try Tik?
+Why would you try Tik?

 It’s human nature to be curious.